SEO vs PPC | Differences Explained for Publishers

 What is PPC?

-PPC stands for pay-per-click marketing model in which advertisers pay a fee to publishers (search engines or website owners) for each time their ad is clicked.
+PPC stands for a pay-per-click marketing model in which advertisers pay a fee to publishers (search engines or website owners) for each time their ad is clicked.

-This model is used on social networks like Facebook and Twitter, but more commonly on search engines like Google.
+This model is used on social networks like Facebook and Twitter but more commonly on search engines like Google.
 PPC advertising on search engines lets advertisers’ ads appear above organic search results.

 You can create several ad campaigns with different objectives and keywords for a wider audience reach.
 The keywords should always be specific and related to your content.